iftakharopu/Desktop-Weather-Application/README.md

 # Desktop-Weather-Application
+Built with :electron: **Electron**, JavaScript, HTML/CSS.
 A Weather Application that will show update based on searching the name of  **city**.
-Built with electron, JavaScript, HTML/CSS.